 LimeLite’s 90+CRI option really highlights the true colours within the object on display.
 Therefore colours appear more vibrant and much more appealing.

 Why use higher CRI LEDs?

-High CRI lighting can dramatically improve the appearance of objects, particularly in retail stores, shops, super markets, museums, galleries.
+High CRI lighting can dramatically improve the appearance of an object.
+Particularly in retail stores, shops, super markets, museums and galleries.
 Capturing the true colours of the product could lead to higher sales and less returns due to the customer knowing exactly what they are purchasing.

-E.g. Fruit shop – Fruit retailer really want to show off the true colours of the fruits on display.
+E.g. Fruit shop – A fruit retailer really wants to show off the true colours of the fruits on display.